AAGI-AUS/AAGIPalettes/README.md

 <img src="man/figures/README-interpolate_colours-1.png" alt="plot of chunk interpolate_colours" width="100%" />
 <p class="caption">plot of chunk interpolate_colours</p>
 </div>
+## Code of Conduct

+Please note that the AAGIPalettes project is released with a [Contributor Code of Conduct](https://AAGI-AUS.github.io/AAGIPalettes/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.
+,
 ## Logo Rights

 The logo of this project and the AAGI strategic partners do not come under MIT License.